 The Company recognizes a liability for a contingency when it is probable that liability has been incurred and when the amount of loss can be reasonably estimated.
 When a range of probable loss can be estimated, the Company accrues the most likely amount of such loss, and if such amount is not determinable, then the Company accrues the minimum of the range of probable loss.
-As of September 30, 2023, and December 31, 2022, there was no litigation against the Company.
+The Company expenses legal costs as they are incurred.